SkylineCommunications/dataminer-docs-connectors/connector/doc/Bridge_Technologies_VBC_Trap_Receiver.md

 ### Device Settings

-To ensure that the traps are parsed correctly by the connector, please ensure that the **Parameterize trap text** setting is enabled.
-This setting can be found on the device settings under *ALARM SETUP > MESSAGE FWD > SNMP traps*.
+To ensure that the traps are parsed correctly by the connector, please ensure that the **Parameterize trap text** and **Year in trap time** settings are enabled.
+To enable these settings, access the VBC device's web interface and login to the device.
+The settings can be found on the device settings under *ALARM SETUP > MESSAGE FWD > SNMP traps*.

 ### Connections